-The minimum monitoring requirements for PM{2.5} are listed in Tables 2.6a and 2.6b.
-There are four SLAMS PM{2.5} monitors located at Santa Barbara, Santa Maria, Goleta, and Lompoc H Street.
-The Santa Barbara PM{2.5} monitor was not operational during the months of January through July 2017 due to site safety issues (See Appendix B).
-The Lompoc H Street PM{2.5} monitor experienced excessive downtime due to equipment problems during the first quarter of 2017.
-Because there is insufficient PM{2.5} data for the period of 2017-2019, the monitors at Santa Barbara and Lompoc H Street are not included in the annual design value calculations listed in Tables 2.6a and 2.6b.
+The minimum monitoring requirements for PM2.5 are listed in Tables 2.6a and 2.6b.
+There are four SLAMS PM2.5 monitors located at Santa Barbara, Santa Maria, Goleta, and Lompoc H Street.
+2018-2020.
+The annual design value calculations for these sites are listed in Tables 2.6a and 2.6b.

-PM{2.5} colocation requirements are based on the primary quality assurance organization (PQAO) network.
+PM2.5 colocation requirements are based on the primary quality assurance organization (PQAO) network.
 Santa Barbara County is part of the CARB PQAO.
-See the CARB annual network plan for details on meeting the PM{2.5} colocation requirements.
+See the CARB annual network plan for details on meeting the PM2.5 colocation requirements.